kangyuuuuf/notefile/Data Structure.md

 #### BFS

-The central idea of bteath-first search is to search "wide" before "deep" in a graph.
+The central idea of breath-first search is to search "wide" before "deep" in a graph.
 In other words, BFS visits all neighbor of a node before visiting the neighbors of neighbors.
 Therefore, BFS can be used to find the shortest path from an arbitrary node to a targe node.

 The **queue** data structure is ued in the iterative implemtation of BFS.
 The next node to process is always at the front of the queue and the next node to add is always at the end of the queue.
 This data structure can fit with BFS which is breath-first.